mojonojo-dot/General-Mills-Assesment/README.md

 # General-Mills-Assesment<br>
 ## Black Friday Sales Prediction<br>
-This dataset comprises of sales transactions captured at a retail store.
-It’s a classic dataset to explore and expand your feature engineering skills and day to day understanding from multiple shopping experiences.
-This is a regression problem.
-The dataset has 550,069 rows and 12 columns.<br>
+This dataset comprises of sales transactions captured at a retail store.<br>
+The Answers asked in the assesmnet have been answered in this notebook only.

 Problem: Predict purchase amount.<br>